PrefectHQ/prefect/docs/tutorials/dask-executor.md

 ## Modes

-Prefect's `DaskExecutor` has 3 operating modes:
+Prefect's `DaskTaskRunner` has 3 operating modes:

 - Using a local cluster
 - Using a temporary cluster